FHNW-UIEngineering/dolphin-playground-TobiasIsNotRegistered/README.md

 ##Application introduction##

-We implement a very simple application that contains only one labe two text fields to show the various binding options and two buttons to 'save' or 'reset' the value.
+We implement a very simple application that contains only one label two text fields to show the various binding options and two buttons to 'save' or 'reset' the value.
 'Saving' will do nothing but printing the current field value on the server side.